ccy05327/SDD/Topic 2/quiz.md

 - Test-Driven Development, short for TDD, is an approach for testing programs while in production.
 Usually a 2-minute cycle of Test-Fail-Test-Pass.

   > Model answer: Test-driven development is a method of developing software which operates in a repeated 'test and develop' cycle.
 The first step is to write a test which the software will fail.
 Next, the code is written to pass the test, then the test is run again.

+## 6.0202 Post-video quiz

+> 6.0201 Introduction to unittest in Python

+1. What is the name of the library Matt is using for unit testing in Python?

+- [ ] self.unittest

+- [ ] UnitCase

+- [ ] self

+- [x] unittest

+## 6.0204 Post-video quiz

+> 6.0203 Assertion function in unittest

+1. Which of the following are valid assert functions in the unittest.testcase library?

+- [ ] assertCouldBeIn(a, b)

+- [ ] assertIsSomewhere(a, b)

+- [x] assertFalse(x)

+- [x] assertNotIn(a, b)

+2. Which of the following would be a the best name for a test function using the unittest.testcase library?

+- [ ] testing

+- [ ] testytestytest

+- [ ] somekindofcode

+- [x] test_addition

+- [ ] AdditionTest

+## 6.0302 Post-video quiz

+> 6.0301 Introduction to statistics libraries

+1. Question 1

+True or false?: There are no pre-existing stats libraries in python - this is why we're making our own.

+- [ ] TRUE

+- [x] FALSE

+2. Why does making a statistics library make particular sense if using python for this lab?

+- [ ] Python is the only language that's capable of doing statistical analysis.

+- [x] Python is heavily used for data analysis and machine learning - which both involve processing huge amounts of data.

+- [ ] Python is an easy to use language, and statistics is easy.

+## 6.0304 Post-video quiz

+> 6.0303 First few steps in the lab

+1. What is the first thing we need to do in our test-driven development process?

+- [ ] Create the functions that will go into snakestats.py.

+- [x] Create a snakestats.py library file

+- [ ] Find a library to use for statistical analysis.

 **remember to indent after complete**